-The emergence of players like Sprott (SPUT) and Yellow Cake (YCA) also brought more institutional capital to the sector, bringing with it deeper and more widespread analyst coverage.
-An example of this is multi-billion-dollar hedge fund Caxton, who in March 2022 bought an estimated \$250m of physical uranium.
+The emergence of uranium sequesters like Sprott (SPUT), Yellow Cake (YCA), and ANU Energy (Kazakh uranium fund) continues to attract more institutional capital to the sector, bringing with it deeper and more widespread analyst coverage.
+An example of this is multi-billion-dollar hedge fund Caxton, who in March 2022 bought an estimated \$250m of physical uranium via SPUT.
 In addition, Goldman Sachs Investment Strategy Group have announced a 'tactical long position in spot uranium', although figures were not disclosed.

 The fundamentals are now the tightest they have ever been.
-However, the number of uranium sector stocks has dropped from c.600 in 2007 to c.70 publicly traded names today.
-In fact, the total value of global uranium stocks is c.\$32bn (as of October 4th, 2022).
-Strip out the two main producers Kazatomprom and Cameco and the combined market cap is c.\$14bn.
+However, the number of uranium sector stocks has dropped from c.600 in 2007 to just 80 publicly traded names today.
+In fact, the total value of global uranium stocks is only c.\$36bn (as of April 10th, 2023).
+Strip out the two main producers Kazatomprom and Cameco and the combined market cap is just \$17bn.
 In 2007 the global market cap of uranium was over \$150bn!
 We believe the fundamentals of the uranium market and supportive environment for nuclear today provide a significantly more bullish backdrop today than in 2007.